sonic-net/SONiC/doc/nat/nat_design_spec.md

 In SONiC, the core NAT logic which involves the (IP + port) translation dynamically is the iptables module in the kernel.
 The iptables uses the Netfilter hooks in the kernel to execute its NAT'ting rules at different points in the packet forwarding path.

-The important hooks that Iptables registers with Netfilter are the ones for PREROUTING and POSTROUTING.
+The important hooks that iptables registers with Netfilter are the ones for PREROUTING and POSTROUTING.
 The DNAT rules if available are applied in the PREROUTING chain and SNAT rules if available are applied in the POSTROUTING chain.

 The packets that are going from one zone to another zone in the hardware are trapped to CPU as NAT miss packets if there are no matching NAT entries in the hardware.
 Such packets are received by the KNET kernel module and passed on to the netdev interface (corresponding to the interface the packet came on) in the Network stack.

 Before the L3 forwarding is done in the Kernel, the iptables rules in PREROUTING chain are applied.
-If there are any DNAT rules that the packets match against, translate the DIP and L4 port to the internal IP and L4 port as applicable.
+If there are any DNAT rules that the packets match against, they translate the DIP and L4 port to the IP and L4 port as applicable.
 In this process, the DNAT state and DIP of the connection entry in the connection tracking table are updated.

 After the L3 forwarding is done and before the packet is about to be sent out on the NAT outside interface, the rules in the POSTROUTING chain are applied which do the SNAT (translate the SIP + L4 port to the public IP + L4 port).
 In this process, the SNAT state and SIP of the connection entry in the connection tracking table are updated.